Summary

 Containers define overall size, placement, and background.

-Blocks are your actual message content (text, OTA price comparison, CTA, etc).
+Blocks are your actual message content (text, OTA price comparison, Call To Action button, etc).

 The Three Building Blocks of Every Message